grycap/scar/docs/source/api_gateway.rst

 Define an HTTP endpoint
 -----------------------

-SCAR allows to transparently integrate an HTTP endpoint with a Lambda function.
-To enable this functionality you only need to define an api name and SCAR will take care of the integration process (before using this feature make sure you have to correct rights set in your aws account).
+SCAR allows to transparently integrate an HTTP endpoint with a Lambda function via API Gateway.
+To enable this functionality you only need to define an API name and SCAR will take care of the integration process (before using this feature make sure you have to correct rights set in your aws account).

 The following configuration file creates a generic api endpoint that redirects the http petitions to your lambda function::